MSTRocketDesignTeam/Ground-Support-Equipment-Computer/software/README.md

 ## Purpose

 This directory includes the code required to run the GSEC GUI and trigger functions that will be physically executed on the rocket.
-This specific branch (main) is where functional hardware based software development, such as MicroPython method implementation, will take place.
+This specific branch (main) is where functional hardware based software development, such as hardware level method implementation, will take place.
+Note that this branch contains code that is best developed and tested from the Raspberry Pi itself, due to the hardware libraries that are used.

 ## Structure